tginfo/Telegram-Limits/README.md

 5. Translate the images and export them as PNGs to `/assets/images/previews/<code>` directory.
 Example: `/assets/images/previews/es/preview.png` and `/assets/images/previews/es/twitter.png` for Spanish
 6. Add your language to the `/localization/languages.json` file.
 Example: `"es": ["Español"]` for Spanish
+7. Don't forget to mention yourself at the end of README!
-7. Well done!
+8. Well done!
 You can make a pull-request now.

 ### How to help translate
 1. All the displayed data is located in `/data`, in `ru.json` and `en.json` etc.